Motor tics

 • Target Brainwaves: Alpha waves (8-12 Hz) and Theta waves (4-8 Hz)

-• Goal: Increase alpha and theta activity to reduce stress and improve overall emotional regulation.
+• Goal: Increase alpha and theta activity to reduce stress and improve emotional regulation.

 Procedure: